vinicunca/akar/docs/content/docs/_meta/a-drawer-root-nested.md

   },
   {
     "name": "snapPoints",
-    "description": "<p>Array of numbers from 0 to 100 that corresponds to % of the screen a given snap point should take up.\nShould go from least visible.
-Example <code>[0.2, 0.5, 0.8]</code>.\nYou can also use px values, which doesn't take screen height into account.</p>\n", "type": "(string | number)[]",
+    "description": "Array of numbers from 0 to 100 that corresponds to % of the screen a given snap point should take up.\\nShould go from least visible.
+Example `[0.2, 0.5, 0.8]`.\\nYou can also use px values, which doesn't take screen height into account.", "type": "(string | number)[]",
     "required": false
   }
 ]'}

-:docs-emits-table{:data='[
+#### Events

+:docs-emits-table{name='events-drawer-root-nested' :data='[
   {
     "name": "animationEnd",
     "description": "",